The magic of umami

-We experience the fifth taste sensation of umami on a daily basis - in fish, meat, tomatoes, cheese and soy sauce - even though we don’t always consciously recognize it.
-Umami alone doesn’t have any particularly flavor, but it does round out the overall flavor of a dish.
-With the right seasoning, umami can transform any kind of cuisine from anywhere in the world into a very special flavor experience.
+We experience the fifth taste sensation of umami on a daily basis - in fish, meat, tomatoes, cheese and soy sauce - even though we don’t always consciously recognise it.
+Umami alone doesn’t have any particularly flavour, but it does round out the overall flavour of a dish.
+With the right seasoning, umami can transform any kind of cuisine from anywhere in the world into a very special flavour experience.

 Soy sauce is particularly rich in naturally produced umami components that are generated during the brewing process.
 These umami components are composed of about 20 different amino acids produced as the koji mold dissolves the proteins contained in the soybeans and wheat.